 This can be very tedious, flicking from tab to tab, hammering command+search and sorting data.

-Query Hunter is a free WordPress plugin that streamlines this process!
+Query Hunter is a free WordPress plugin that streamlines the whole process.

 How To Use Query Hunter to Streamline Content Refining

 At post or page level, you have a panel in which all of the search queries for that post are displayed.
 With handy filters such as ‘No mentions’, ‘Low CTR’ and sortable columns, it becomes easy to make some great decisions for content refining.

 High impressions, but low clicks – Low CTR